 Workshop with nature park schools.

-The students of the nature park schools have lent a hand and helped to create a colorful and species-rich outdoor area of the nature park house.
-First, insect-friendly flowering plants were planted and sown, which can be admired in full bloom in summer and attract wild bees, butterflies and other insects.
+The pupils of the nature park schools have lent a hand and helped to create a colourful and species-rich outdoor area of the nature park house.
+First of all, insect-friendly flowering plants were planted and sown, which can be admired in full bloom in summer and attract wild bees, butterflies and other insects.
 When creating a flowering area, it is important to ensure that only native flowering plants are sown or planted.
-Especially in late summer, the colorful wildflower meadow is an important food source, providing nectar and pollen.
-In addition, it provides nesting opportunities for the coming year's offspring and is also a beautiful feast for the eyes.
-In addition to many other plants, the following plants now grow here: meadow bluebell (Centaurea jacea), mullein (Verbascum spp.), common viper's bugloss (Echium vulgare), corn poppy (Papaver rhoeas), chicory (Cichorium intybus), pigeon pea (Silene vulgaris)
+Especially in late summer, the colourful wildflower meadow is an important source of food because it offers nectar and pollen.
+It also provides nesting opportunities for the next year's offspring and is a beautiful feast for the eyes.
+Among many other plants, the following now grow here: meadow bluebell (Centaurea jacea), mullein (Verbascum spp.), common viper's bugloss (Echium vulgare), corn poppy (Papaver rhoeas), chicory (Cichorium intybus), pigeon pea (Silene vulgaris).

-To make the outdoor areas of the Nature Park House more attractive to insects and to other species, various elements were incorporated to increase structural richness: Deadwood piles that provide hiding and feeding opportunities, rock piles to provide refuge for heat- and drought-loving insects as well as reptiles and other species.
+In order to make the outdoor areas of the nature park house more attractive for insects and for other species, various elements were installed to increase the structural richness: Deadwood piles that provide hiding and feeding opportunities, rock piles to provide refuge for heat and drought-loving insects but also reptiles and other species.
 A sandarium, an open sandy area to support ground-nesting insects.
-Or a Benjes hedge, where green cuttings and other material that accumulates in the garden is loosely piled on top of each other.
-Here, a wide variety of animals find shelter in the interstices.
+Or a Benjes hedge, where green cuttings and other material that accumulates in the garden are loosely piled on top of each other.
+Here, a wide variety of animals find shelter in the gaps.

 Information boards give hints on the background, but above all instructions on how to provide the structures in your own garden.
 In this way, we can all contribute to the protection of species.